jeremymv2/env_pinning/README.md

 automated unit, integration, regression, smoke and acceptance/functional tests of the whole stack.
 Promotion entails the Pipeline adding or updating the Chef Environment constraint for the Role Cookbooks in an automated fashion.
-Perhaps using a tool like Knife Spork: https://github.com/jonlives/knife-spork
+Perhaps using a tool like Knife Spork: https://github.com/jonlives/knife-spork.
+Chef Automate's Workflow handles this automagically for you.

 Individual users should not have the permissions to manipulate Chef Environments directly.
 Rather, changes should be initiated through version control and pushed